-The bulk of my participation in community services and organizations is in activities sponsored by organizations or governmental entities in the law, the legal system, or the administration of justice.
-In addition to those described in item 36 above, I volunteer time at the University of Memphis School of Law assisting the mock trial and mock mediation teams in preparing for competition.
-I am active in the National Bar Association (Ben F. Jones) chapter activities and support all of the organization's community endeavors, such as the annual doctors vs. lawyers basketball game, the mentoring program, food drives, etc. My wife and I teach children's Sunday school at our church, which we have done for the past nine years.
-I participate actively in the Memphis Area Legal Services, Inc. (MALS) fundraising campaign and in our community outreach.
+The bulk of my participation is in activities sponsored by organizations or governmental entities in the law, legal system, or administration of justice.
+In addition to those noted in item 36 above, I volunteer time at the University of Memphis School of Law assisting the trial and mediation teams in preparing for competition.
+I am active in the National Bar Association (Ben F. Jones Chapter) activities and support the organization's community endeavors, such as the doctors vs. lawyers basketball game, mentoring, food drives, etc. I participate actively in the Memphis Area Legal Services, Inc. (MALS) fundraising campaign and in MALS community outreach.